jribbink/equifood/docs/software-requirements-spec.md

 # Functional requirements

 - Any user should be able to identify which food and which store to choose from.
 - Merchants in the map view show their distance to the user.
 - The user should not be able to use the system without logging in.
 - Merchant accounts should be able to add, edit and remove items from the database.
 - The Google Map API should be online to use the app.
 - The order will be automatically cancelled depending on how much time was spent.
-(Ex: Distance to the store * (on foot || driving) + extra time)
+(Ex: Distance to the store \* (on foot || driving) + extra time)
 - Cooldown of approximately 4 - 5 hours on every successful claim by the user in order to prevent spam.
 - The account will be set up with full name and phone number to limit bot accounts.
 - The admin account should be able to ban/time out any account.

 # Non-Functional requirements and environmental constraints

-    - Coding Languages: Javascript and Typescript
+- Programming Languages: Javascript and Typescript
 - User interface must be mobile friendly and support native mobile gestures.
 - Inventories must be reliable and up-to-date to prevent invalid orders.
 - The database should not be directly accessible and modifiable by regular users.
 - More broadly: all users should only have as much database access as is absolutely required. (e.g. none for regular users, access to their entries for merchants)
 - The homescreen should open in under 2 seconds at the slowest.
-    - The map should open within 3 seconds, with all pinpoints on the map around the user..
+- The map should open within 3 seconds, with all pinpoints on the map around the user.
 - Include loading screen as required in order to keep the user experience smooth and clear.
 - The account will require full name and phone number upon signing up, the name is never disclosed, but phone number is shared with the restaurants for quality assurance.
 - There will not be any information stored about the user from the restaurants other than the user ID for order history purposes.

 # Data Flow Diagrams